 - What is the suggested course load guidelines?

-Students who work full time with family/personal commitments are suggested enrollment of 6 credits per semester.
-Students who work 20 hours with family/personal commitments are suggested enrollment of 9 credits per semester.
+Students who work full time with family/personal commitments are suggested enrollment of two classes per semester.
+Students who work 20 hours with family/personal commitments are suggested enrollment of three classes per semester.

 - Will I be able to complete the clinical practicum in Rochester or in my local area?